 - The project maintainer then merges the code into the original repository and closes the pull request.

-As we discussed few points about Git Fetch and git pull command we can summarize by understanding the fact that Git Pull is better than git fetch as it does the functionality of two commands.
+As we discussed a few points about Git Fetch and git pull command, we can summarize by understanding the fact that Git Pull is better than git fetch as it does the functionality of two commands.
 However, Git Fetch is considered a safer one compared to Git Pull.